 Strokes are some of the leading causes of death in the United States.
 The sudden nature of a stroke makes it especially traumatic.
 Fortunately, you don’t have to walk around fearing this medical emergency.
-With their specialized ability to treat carotid disease, Prasad Maddukuri, MD, FACC, MRCP, and Adam Reynolds, MD, ensure your brain gets the oxygen it needs.
+With their specialized ability to treat carotid disease, Prasad Maddukuri, MD, FACC, MRCP, and Larry Moore, MD, FACC, ensure your brain gets the oxygen it needs.
 To learn more about how they prevent and treat carotid disease or to get started with your own treatment, call Sunnyvale Cardiology in Sunnyvale, Texas, or schedule your appointment online.

 You have two large arteries in your neck that supply your brain and the rest of your head with fresh, oxygenated blood.
 They’re your carotid arteries, and they can become blocked over time with a plaque substance made up of cholesterol, fat, calcium, and more.
 This blockage is known as carotid artery disease.

 When too much blood flow is blocked, your brain doesn’t get the oxygen it needs.
 This results in stroke, which is the leading cause of disability in the US and can be fatal.